rjdkmr/do_x3dna/docs/commands/axisCurv.rst

                           more than 10000 during this fitting-refitting cycles, fitting process will be stopped with a warning message.

-                          If fitting process is not successfull (angle > cutoff-angle), a mask will be added for the respective frame.
+                          If fitting process is not successful (angle > cutoff-angle), a mask will be added for the respective frame.
 This mask can be used later to discard these frames during subsequent analysis.